GzimAsani/Online-Conference-Page-Capstone-Project/README.md

 ## 📝 License

-All rights are reserved for the authors.
+All rights are reserved for the author.